-Core Strategy Target Progress in 2017-2018 Commentary At least 75% of new dwellings gaining planning permission in any year to achieve 'Code for Sustainable Homes' levels as set out in policy DM1 of the Core Strategy and Policies DPD.
-Policy DM1 of the 2011 Core Strategy was used 69 times in decision notices.
-More recent applications use the new water/energy requirements as set out in the now adopted Local Plan 2011 - 2031.
+Core Strategy Target Progress in 2018-19 Commentary At least 75% of new dwellings gaining planning permission in any year to achieve 'Code for Sustainable Homes' levels as set out in policy DM1 of the Core Strategy and Policies DPD.
+Policy DM1 of the 2011 Core Strategy was used 55 times in decision notices.
+More recent applications use the new water/energy requirements as set out in the Local Plan 2011 - 2031.
 The Council will expect new build residential development to achieve a 19% improvement in energy efficiency over the 2013 Target Emissions Rate.
 This is equivalent to meeting the Code 4 energy efficiency requirement.
 The Code for Sustainable Homes was withdrawn in 2015 and the Local Plan 2017 has been revised to reflect this, although it retains certain water and energy efficiency measures.
 Since the removal of the Code, some developers have applied to remove the specific conditions from their planning permissions.
 To reduce Ipswich's estimated carbon footprint by 60% from the 2004 base level (Cred) by 2025.
-During the period 2005 to 2016, the CO2 emissions reduced from 5.8 tonnes per capita to 3.1 tonnes per capita.
-This represents a 53.4% reduction in Ipswich's CO2 emissions.
-The level of reduction of CO2 emissions recorded up to 2016 (figures published by the Government in June 2018), if projected forward to 2025, indicates that the stated target for CO2 emissions will be met if progress continues at the same rate.
+During the period 2005 to 2017, the CO2 emissions reduced from 5.7 tonnes per capita to 3.0 tonnes per capita.
+This represents a 47.4% reduction in Ipswich's CO2 emissions.
+The level of reduction of CO2 emissions recorded up to 2017 (figures published by the Government in June 2019), if projected forward to 2025, indicates that the stated target for CO2 emissions will be met if progress continues at the same rate.
 To deliver at least (a) 9,777 homes by 2031 and (b) 12,500 jobs by 2031.
-141 homes were built in the reporting period.
+223 homes were built in the reporting period.
 Ipswich has experienced a growth in job numbers from 73,600 in 2011 to 78,600 in 2017, an increase of 5,000 or 6.9%.
+This is the latest forecast from Sept 2018.
 The housing completions are below the requirement of 489 dwellings p.a.
-Furthermore, housing completions for the 2017-18 monitoring period are down on the previous year by 92 dwellings.
+However, housing completions for the 2018-19 monitoring period are up on the previous year by 82 dwellings.
 Ipswich has a target to deliver approximately 625 jobs per annum.
 Based on the data from the East of England Forecasting Model 2017, Ipswich has exceeded its jobs growth requirement for the period 2011-2017 having delivered approximately 833 jobs per annum.
 Over the plan period, 75% of major developments to take place in IP-One, District Centres or within 800m of District Centres.
-1,596 new homes have been completed within major developments since 1st April 2011.
-Of these 1,520 (95.2%) were within the IP-One area and/or 800m of a District Centre and 1,275 (79.9%) on previously developed land The Council is meeting its targets in terms of the percentage of new homes delivered on previously developed land and the percentage of homes built within 800 metres of a district centre and the central shopping area.
-The Council has also met its target for the percentage housing delivered within the IP-One area.
+Of the 223 new homes completed in the 2018-19 monitoring period 77% were constructed on previously developed land; 34.5% were completed within the IP-One area; and 85% (190 dwellings) were built within 800 metres of a District Centre and/or the Central Shopping Area.
+The Council is meeting its targets in terms of the percentage of new homes delivered on previously developed land and the percentage of homes built within 800 metres of a District Centre and the Central Shopping Area.
+The Council has not met its target for the percentage of homes delivered within the IP-One area.